philsch/ansible-redshift/README.md

         - rsSchemaB:USAGE/TableA:SELECT,INSERT/TableB:ALL
     state=present

-# This statement creates a user, assin to the group and gives this user additionally access to rsSchemaC
+# This statement creates a user, assign to the group and gives this user additionally access to rsSchemaC
 - redshift_user:
     login_host=some-redshift.cluster.eu-central-1.redshift.amazonaws.com
     login_user=rs_master